MyzTyn/BareBone_PokemonUnity/README.md

 Known Bug
 * Encounter scripts error (Just move the scripts out and it will resolve the error)
+* You might get error about TMP_AnimatedEdtior (Just move the scripts out and it will resolve the error)
 * Pokemon stats (Health and Level)
 * other fews bugs

 ## Summary